UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/dDNP_hardware/dDNP_hardware.md

 producing 50 mW at the source output is usually sufficient.

-The optimum microwave frequency and power is determined by monitoring the SS ^13^C NMR signal under DNP conditions.
-In order to determine the correct polarizing frequency a "microwave frequency sweep" is carried out where the sample is irradiated at varying frequencies and the magnitude of the SS ^13^C NMR signal is plotted as a function of the microwave frequency.
+The optimum microwave frequency and power is determined by monitoring the SS <sup>13</sup>C NMR signal under DNP conditions.
+In order to determine the correct polarizing frequency a "microwave frequency sweep" is carried out where the sample is irradiated at varying frequencies and the magnitude of the SS <sup>13</sup>C NMR signal is plotted as a function of the microwave frequency.
 Power is optimized though polarization build-up experiments at varying microwave powers.
-The build-up is monitored by applying evenly spaced, small flip-angle radiofrequency (RF) pulses while irradiating with microwaves and measuring the increase in SS ^13^C NMR signal intensity that arises due to the build-up of the polarization.
+The build-up is monitored by applying evenly spaced, small flip-angle radiofrequency (RF) pulses while irradiating with microwaves and measuring the increase in SS <sup>13</sup>C NMR signal intensity that arises due to the build-up of the polarization.
 By repeating this across a range of microwave frequencies the most efficient microwave power is found.

-***The Sample***
+### The Sample

 Although not strictly hardware, the preparation of the sample has a considerable bearing on the quality of the DNP.
-A typical sample consists of a solution containing the ^13^C-molecules of interest, a free radical compound, also called "polarizing agent", and potentially a glassing agent.
-The polarizing agent provides a source of electron spins that act as the sink of polarization to be transferred to the ^13^C on the labelled molecules, as described in Chapter 1.
+A typical sample consists of a solution containing the <sup>13</sup>C-molecules of interest, a free radical compound, also called "polarizing agent", and potentially a glassing agent.
+The polarizing agent provides a source of electron spins that act as the sink of polarization to be transferred to the <sup>13</sup>C on the labelled molecules, as described in [Physics of dDNP](../dDNP_physics/dDNP_physics.md).
 However, if the solution forms a crystalline structure during freezing, the distribution of the polarizing agents leads to unfavorable DNP conditions and poor signal enhancement.
 In order to ensure that there is a homogeneous distribution of randomly oriented free radical compounds, an amorphous solid is desired which is ensured by the addition of a glassing agent (such as glycerol or DMSO) and flash freezing in liquid nitrogen.
-This is not required for the most widely used ^13^C-molecule, pyruvic acid, since it is "self-glassing".
+This is not required for the most widely used <sup>13</sup>C-molecule, pyruvic acid, since it is "self-glassing".
 It may be beneficial to pre-freeze beads of the sample in liquid nitrogen before loading so as to ensure that a good glass is formed.
-By freezing droplets of the solution (see Figure 2.1), the surface area of the sample exposed to the dissolution solvent is increased, making the rapid melting more efficient.
-For more details see Chapter 6.3.
+By freezing droplets of the solution (see Figure 1), the surface area of the sample exposed to the dissolution solvent is increased, making the rapid melting more efficient.
+For more details see [HP Agents and Biochemical Interactions](../HP_agents/HP_agents.md#63-formulation-of-hp-13c-agents-for-dissolution-dnp).

-**2.2.
-Monitoring of solid-state ^13^C polarization**
+## Monitoring of solid-state <sup>13</sup>C polarization

-Monitoring the build-up of the SS ^13^C NMR signal is not only important to optimize the frequency and power of the microwave irradiation required for DNP, but also to confirm that the sample is of good quality (amorphous with an acceptable concentration of free radicals).
+Monitoring the build-up of the SS <sup>13</sup>C NMR signal is not only important to optimize the frequency and power of the microwave irradiation required for DNP, but also to confirm that the sample is of good quality (amorphous with an acceptable concentration of free radicals).
-Integrating a SS ^13^C NMR probe within the cryogenic environment of the polarizer can be challenging because it must be compatible with the dissolution setup without being detrimental to the DNP process.
-If the probe is sensitive enough, it can be used to estimate the SS ^13^C polarization attained through DNP inside the polarizer by comparing the thermal equilibrium ^13^C NMR signal with the ^13^C NMR signal after DNP.
+Integrating a SS <sup>13</sup>C NMR probe within the cryogenic environment of the polarizer can be challenging because it must be compatible with the dissolution setup without being detrimental to the DNP process.
+If the probe is sensitive enough, it can be used to estimate the SS <sup>13</sup>C polarization attained through DNP inside the polarizer by comparing the thermal equilibrium <sup>13</sup>C NMR signal with the <sup>13</sup>C NMR signal after DNP.

-The hardware implemented for monitoring the SS ^13^C polarization varies between polarizer designs.
+The hardware implemented for monitoring the SS <sup>13</sup>C polarization varies between polarizer designs.
 The probe usually consists of a saddle coil placed within the sample space.
 The geometry of this type of coil provides a RF field orthogonal to its cylindrical axis and can therefore be aligned with the polarizer axis, allowing samples to be moved in and out of the coil.
-To obtain a resonant circuit at the ^13^C Larmor frequency, lumped tuning and matching elements are placed in between the coil and the NMR spectrometer.
+To obtain a resonant circuit at the <sup>13</sup>C Larmor frequency, lumped tuning and matching elements are placed in between the coil and the NMR spectrometer.
 These elements are typically placed outside of the cryogenic environment of the polarizer so that they can be easily adjusted.
-The length of the coaxial cable connecting the coil to the remote tune and match elements has to be an integer number of half the ^13^C Larmor frequency.
+The length of the coaxial cable connecting the coil to the remote tune and match elements has to be an integer number of half the <sup>13</sup>C Larmor frequency.
 Such simple resonant circuit has an inherent poor sensitivity due to the large losses in the coaxial line separating the tune and match elements from the coil.
 To improve the sensitivity of the probe, fixed capacitors can be placed next to the